How Does An IRS Offer in Compromise Work?

 An Example of an Offer in Compromise

-Lauren owed more than $70,000 to the IRS.
+Here at Boxelder, we’ve helped hundreds of clients like you negotiate offers in compromise with the IRS.
+Lauren, a Boxelder client, owed more than $70,000 to the IRS.
 Her business had failed, and she had accrued more liability than she could possibly pay off.
 Being married and having two children, she was beginning to think that she would owe the IRS money for the rest of her life.

 $70,000 – $6,000 = $64,000 in savings

-- In order to apply for an OIC, the taxpayer must complete the Offer in Compromise Booklet (Form 656-B), which includes:
+To apply for an OIC, the taxpayer must complete the Offer in Compromise Booklet (Form 656-B), which includes:

 - Form 656 (Offer in Compromise)